-However it seems there is still that minority out there who push the boundaries in an attempt to save a few pennies.
-But in fact, that’s not that case.
+However, it seems there is still a minority of boat owners out there who push the boundaries in an attempt to save a few pennies.
+But the reality is, that’s not the case.

-What we are seeing more and more often are customers who bring their boat in to be antifouled 18-24 months later and commonly find more issues with the boat, which is costing them more money in the long run.
+Customers who bring in their boat to be antifouled after periods of 18-24 months commonly find more issues with their boat, which ultimately costs them more money in the long run.

 Sacrificial anodes play a crucial role in avoiding corrosion to all propellers, shafts, stern drives, trim tabs and rudders.
-If these are not replaced annually the risk of corrosion to the running gear is greatly heightened.Engine Overheating
+If these are not replaced annually the risk of corrosion to the running gear is greatly increased.

 As the growth underneath the hull continues to build up, so does your fuel consumption.
-It causes increased drag, and in turn, the boat travels much slower because it requires more engine power.
-There have been cases where excessive growth has been responsible for fuel efficiency dropping by 50%.
+It causes increased drag; in turn, the boat travels much slower requiring more engine power.
+There have been cases where excessive growth has been responsible for fuel efficiency dropping by up to 50 percent.

-All of the above issues are frequently seen when antifouling is left too long after being due – they are costly and can be avoided with a little TLC and monitored maintenance.
+All of these issues are seen frequently when antifouling a boat is left too late, months after it is due.
+The results are costly and can be avoided with a little TLC and monitored maintenance.